HamletDuFromage/nx-locale-switcher/README.md

 <img src = "https://raw.githubusercontent.com/HamletDuFromage/nx-locale-switcher/master/icon.jpg"\><br>
 </p>

-A Nintendo Switch homebrew app that allows you to see the language and region of your games on a per-title basis, directly from your console.
+A Nintendo Switch homebrew app that allows you to change the language and region of your games on a per-title basis, directly from your console.

 ## How to install
 Copy the `nx-locale-switcher.nro` executable to `/switch/` on your sdcard.